DespairGirl/ReadMe-Generator/02-Homework/Develop/READMEFin1.md

   ## Description
-  This makes a README Markdown file
+  It Does Stuff
   ![My Website]()

   ---
   ## Installation
   NPM

   ---

   ## Usage
-  Click enter
+  Can be used to generate a markdown ReadME file

   ---